in Google Search Console on Blogger?

 Anyway, after learning that, I doubted that this theme might be related to Redirect errors in Google Search Console, so I decided to switch to a new template called "Vtrick."
 This is a comparatively newer free template than Dynamic Views.

-| Why Isn't My Blogger Homepage Showing Up on Search Engines Even After Registering It in Search Console?
+| Why Isn't My Blogger Site Showing on Search Engines Even After Search Console Submission?

 1. Too Few or No Blog Posts